abapGit/docs.abapgit.org/src/README.md

 ## Welcome to abapGit

 abapGit is a git client for ABAP developed in ABAP.
-It requires SAP BASIS version 702 or higher.
+It requires ABAP version 702 SP 8 or higher.

 Latest build: <a href="https://raw.githubusercontent.com/abapGit/build/main/zabapgit_standalone.prog.abap" download>zabapgit_standalone.prog.abap</a>